-7. Surrounding land uses and setting: Agricultural/rural setting zoned for agricultural use.

-8. Other agencies whose approval is required:
+- 6. Description of Project: Refer to Section 1 of the Mitigated Negative Declaration. - 7.
+Surrounding land uses and setting: Agricultural/rural setting zoned for agricultural use. - 8.
+Other agencies whose approval is required:

-Buyers are all or a portion of the State Water Project Contractors, Inc.'s member agencies and/or San Luis and Delta Mendota Water Authority and its individual agencies persons, or entities within the CVP or SWP service area.
-Depending on the hydrologic conditions existing in the spring of 2021, all or a portion of these agencies may elect to receive all or a portion of water purchased.
+Buyers are all or a portion of the State Water Project Contractors, Inc.'s member agencies and/or San Luis and Delta Mendota Water Authority and its individual agencies, or persons or entities within the CVP or SWP service area.
+Depending on the hydrologic conditions existing in the spring of 2021, all or a portion of these agencies, persons, or entities may elect to receive all or a portion of water purchased.